-They also provide everything workers need for less stress and easier working.
-From fast internet connection to meeting rooms that can be booked when you need to get together with coworkers or get in front of clients—coworking spaces have all the facilities and amenities required for more efficient working.
+Coworking spaces have all the facilities and amenities required for more efficient working.
+From fast internet connection to meeting rooms that can be booked when you need to get together with coworkers or get in front of clients.

 Coworking spaces are deliberately designed to create a more relaxed working environment.
 When people feel more comfortable with one another, they’re more likely to share ideas, collaborate and work more productively.

-Do coworking spaces enhance productivity?
-They’re certainly designed to encourage workers to be more productive.
+Coworking spaces are certainly designed to encourage workers to be more productive.
 Many of us have distractions when working from home, from the full dishwasher to the snacks in the fridge.

-We have coworking spaces all around the UK and beyond.
+Regus offers coworking spaces all around the US and beyond.
 So whether you’re looking for a dedicated desk and somewhere to work from regularly or want the freedom of hot desking, get in touch to find out more.